flenniken/statictea/docs/runFunction.md

 "insensitive".

 You specify which index to compare by.
-The compare index value must exist in each list, be the same type and be an int, float or string.
+The compare index value must exist in each list, be the same type and be an int, float, string or bool.
+Bools are sorts as if true is 1 and false is 0.

 ~~~
 sort(lists: list, order: string, case: string, index: int) list